Delta Explained: How Much Your Option Moves With the Stock

 Check delta before you buy, and you will never again be shocked that your option strolled while the stock sprinted.
 You will have known its speed from the start.

 Next up: Theta and Time Decay.
 Delta measures your option's reaction to the stock.
-Theta measures its reaction to time, the speed of that melting ice from the last two lessons.
+Theta measures its reaction to time: how fast the hope value fades as the deadline nears.